-Hunting for the Causes of Hearing Loss: Preventing Hearing Loss with Sportsmen
+Hunting for the Cause: Preventing Hearing Loss with Sportsmen

 The arrival of fall brings a sense of anticipation to sportsmen and women who enjoy hunting.
 Chances are, you started thinking about the season some time ago – maybe even made a checklist of everything you’ll need before heading out for the woods or water.
 New gun case?
 Check.
 Goose call?
 Check.
 Hearing protection?
 Not on the list?
 If you haven’t used hearing protection for hunting in the past, you may already have some degree of hearing loss.
 Early treatment for existing hearing loss is critical, and there are steps you can take to avoid further damage.